mmparvez/deep-learning-challenge/Report.md

 ![](Images/performance_graph.png)

+However, the best practice is to use a simpler model first.
+Simpler model require less resources and is better explainable.
+In this case i think a <b>Logistic Regression</b> model will be much more efficient.

 ## My Code
 VSCode:
-1. DeepLearning.ipynb,<br>
+1. Part one: DeepLearning.ipynb,<br>
-2. AlphabetSoupCharity_Optimisation1.ipynb,<br>
+2. 1st Optimization: AlphabetSoupCharity_Optimisation1.ipynb,<br>
-3. AlphabetSoupCharity_Optimisation2.ipynb,<br>
+3. 2nd Optimization: AlphabetSoupCharity_Optimisation2.ipynb,<br>
-4. AlphabetSoupCharity_Optimisation_Final.ipynb
+4. 3rd Optimization: AlphabetSoupCharity_Optimisation_Final.ipynb